Easy to Use Data Migration Effort Estimation Calculator

 SAP, Oracle, and Microsoft migrations each have their quirks.
 Mapping old data to new structures takes serious effort.
 Duplicate records?
 Inconsistent formats?
 Those slow things down fast.

 So what’s the fix?
 Assess data quality early.
 Define clear transformation rules.
-Automate where possible—tools like ChainSys and SAP Data Services cut errors by 40%.
+Automate where possible—tools like ChainSys, Syniti or SNP and SAP Data Services cut errors by 40%.

 Try the free estimator.
 Get real numbers before committing resources.